Gluten Free Stovetop Mac & Cheese

 Instructions

-• Cook the macaroni according to the package directions, being sure to leave it al dente.
+• Cook 12 oz gluten free elbow macaroni according to the package directions, being sure to leave it al dente.

-• While the noodles cook, in a small saucepan, whisk together the milk, cornstarch, dry mustard, and salt.
+• While the noodles cook, in a small saucepan, whisk together 3 cups milk, 3 Tablespoon cornstarch, 1 teaspoon dry mustard, and 1 teaspoon salt.

 • Turn on the stove to medium-low and bring to a simmer.
 Let it gently bubble for 4-6 minutes until thickened.

 • Reduce heat to low.
-Add the cheese a little bit at a time, stirring in completely after each addition.
+Add 3 cups sharp cheddar cheese a little bit at a time, stirring in completely after each addition.

 • Drain the noodles well, return to the pot and add the cheese sauce.
 Stir everything together and serve hot.